 Meanwhile, an effort is also under way to help teachers who may need to replenish supplies.

 The Foundation for Lee County Public Schools created a Hurricane Irma School Relief Fund to help teachers restore their classrooms, so their focus can remain on student learning.
 Cash donations are being sought to purchase and replenish much needed supplies benefiting students, teachers and classrooms.
 One hundred percent of the funds will go towards the relief efforts.

 The overall response she heard from community members who sought a school as refuge was how well organized the facility was and how safe they felt while there, Fischer said.The lovely emails were “complimentary” on how well “they took care of people and organized and managed the situation.”

 “Our facilities are always in good repair and hopefully welcoming,” Fischer said.
 “The piece that really made me feel so proud was our staff members that worked at those schools volunteered their time and stayed and helped those in need of assistance and kept things going.”

-With the School District housing anywhere from 1,000 to 2,000 kids a day at a school, she said they are used to keeping things moving smoothly, which worked in their advantage when the schools were turned into a shelter.
+With the School District housing anywhere from 1,000 to 2,000 students a day at a each school, she said they are used to keeping things moving smoothly, which worked in their advantage when the schools were turned into shelters.

 “This is something that we do every day,” Fischer said.
 “I was very proud that our senior citizens and people were very impressed with the way that it was handled and run.”